TriaFed/pre-commit-library/CONFIGURATION_GUIDE.md

 - All other AI providers blocked
 - Dangerous operations denied (webfetch, cloud CLIs, curl, wget, terraform)

-**Runtime Verification:**
+**Runtime Output:**

-The hook verifies the configuration file exists and displays:
+The hook displays:
 ```
-✓ Using bundled security configuration: /path/to/hooks/opencode.jsonc
+✓ Using bundled security configuration
 ```

-If the config file is missing, the hook exits with an error.

 **Optional: Project-Specific Settings:**

 You can create an `opencode.jsonc` in your repo root to add project-specific settings.
-OpenCode will merge it with the bundled config using [config merging](https://opencode.ai/docs/config#config-merging), so the bundled security settings are always enforced.
+OpenCode will merge it with the embedded config using [config merging](https://opencode.ai/docs/config#config-merging), so the embedded security settings are always enforced.

 #### Environment Variables